 The British government has pledged to honour the “Windrush Generation” for “correcting the mistakes” of immigrants from the former colonies.
 After the Black Life movement, the past of the colony was completely questioned.
 On June 22, 1948, hundreds of immigrants, mostly Jamaican immigrants and immigrants from Bermuda and British Guiana, were in Tilbury, 40 kilometres east of London.
 Windrush called it the generation of immigrants who came to Britain after World War II to help rebuild the country.

+Your conclusion appears to have abandoned the earlier concepts of immigration law and children in place of

 REFERENCES